128technology/docs/docs/config_vrf_learning_combo.md

 ```
 ### Redistributing Static Routes

-When VRF static routes are redistributed into OSPF (using `redistribute-static`), only the static routes within that VRF are redistributed into OSPF.
-When OSPF is configured outside a VRF directly under `routing default-instance`, the static routes from the global (default) route table are distributed.
+When VRF static routes are redistributed into BGP (using `redistribute-static`), only the static routes within that VRF are redistributed into BGP.
+When BGP is configured outside a VRF directly under `routing default-instance`, the static routes from the global (default) route table are distributed.
 The `static-route` command is used to populate static routes in the respective VRF table.

 ### Tenant to VRF Mapping

+The following information pertains to tenant to VRF mapping using static routes, BGP, or OSPF.

 SSR routers use Tenants to segment L3 traffic in the forwarding plane.
 VRF provides L3 segmentation at the routing layer.
 An SSR router does not have any VRF definitions associated with a network interface.
 Instead, network interfaces are configured with names matching tenants in a VRF.
 If the network interface tenant does not match any explicitly configured VRF's, then the network interface belongs to the global/default VRF.
+Keep in mind that a tenant can only be mapped to one VRF.

 For example, an VRF can have a tenant-name `128`.
 This would match network-interfaces with a tenant of `engineeering.128` and a network-interface with a tenant of `finance.128`.

 In the following example, all traffic coming from the interface is classified as that tenant.
-Using vrf "blue" as a reference, the tenant-name "eng" must exist on lan2 and the VRF.
+Using vrf `blue` as a reference, the tenant-name `eng` must exist on lan2 and the VRF.
 The VRF-Tenant mapping is used for redistributing connected routes and for mapping services.
 ```
     router Test
         routing default-instance
-            vrf blue
+            vrf red
-                tenant-name eng
+                tenant-name finance
 ```
 ```
             network-interface  lan